LifnaJos/Applied-Data-Science-Lab-CSDL8013/README.md

 3. [https://www.coursera.org/learn/ds](https://www.coursera.org/learn/ds)

 ## Acknowledgements
-* This material was prepared as a part of Applied Data Science Lab offered by the Department of Computer Engineering, (VES Institute of Technology - An Autonomous Institute, Affiliated to the University of Mumbai) to the Fourth Year Computer Engineering Students.
+* This material was prepared as a part of the Applied Data Science Lab offered by the Department of Computer Engineering, (VES Institute of Technology - An Autonomous Institute, Affiliated with the University of Mumbai) to Fourth Year Computer Engineering Students.